9 things to look for in an rock-solid event payment system

 3. Registration and Ticketing

-Most people are accustomed to paying for tickets for all kinds of events online and by credit card (including concerts, fairs, festivals, conferences, fundraisers, etc.), so integrating payment processing into your event registration and ticketing processes is vital to maximizing attendance and revenues.
-Additional features that can improve your online event payment and registration processes are event payment websites, online registration forms, social media integrations and attendee management tools.
+Most people are accustomed to paying for tickets for all kinds of events online and by credit card (including concerts, fairs, festivals, conferences, fundraisers, etc.), so integrating payment processing into your event registration and online ticket sales systems is vital to maximizing attendance and revenues.
+Additional features that can improve your online event payment and registration processes and your services to registrants include event payment websites, online registration checkout forms, social media integrations and attendee management tools.

 4. Check Payments